imagej/imagej.github.io/_pages/Gabor_Filter_script.md

 ## Example

-This is an example of the script results using the Leaf sample image ({% include bc content='File | Open Samples | Leaf (36K)'%}) and sigma = 8.0, gamma = 0.25, psi = 0.0, Fx = 3.0, nAngles = 5.
+This is an example of the script results using the Leaf sample image ({% include bc content='File | Open Samples | Leaf (36K)'%}) and sigma = 8.0, gamma = 0.25, psi = 0.0, Fx = 3.0, nAngles = 5. {% include thumbnail src='/images/pages/Montage-Gabor-filter-5-angles.png' title='Demonstration of a Gabor filter applied to the Leaf sample image.
-{% capture title%}
- Demonstration of a Gabor filter applied to the Leaf sample image.
 Five orientations are shown on the right (0°, 36°, 72°, 108° and 144°).
-The original Leaf picture is shown on the upper-left corner.
+The original Leaf picture is shown on the upper-left corner.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/Montage-Gabor-filter-5-angles.png' title=title %}

 ## Code